Peilin-D/MIT-Software-Construction/abcplayer/Readme.md

 The sub-grammar is in [Abc.g](https://github.com/Peilin-D/MIT-Software-Construction/blob/master/abcplayer/src/abc/parser/Abc.g).
 The full standard is [here](http://abcnotation.com/wiki/abc:standard:v2.1).

-The player implements Chord, Tuplet, and Repeat, but it doesn't support multiple voices for now.
+The player implements several music elements such as chord, tuplet, and repeat, but it doesn't support multiple voices for now.

 There're some sample songs in the sample_abc folder.
 To use the player, download the file and run `make`, and `java -cp bin/:lib/parserlib.jar abc.player.Main [music file]`.